troglobit/smcroute/README.md

 effectively a no-op.

+### Late-arriving Interfaces

+If an `mroute` or `mgroup` directive in `smcroute.conf` names an interface that does not yet exist on the system, `smcrouted` keeps the directive on an internal pending list rather than dropping it.
+Inspect the list with:

+    smcroutectl show pending

+On Linux, `smcrouted` listens for kernel link events (netlink `RTNLGRP_LINK`) and activates pending entries automatically when their inbound interface arrives — no `SIGHUP` or `smcroutectl reload` required.
+This is the recommended fix for tunnels (WireGuard, 6LoWPAN, ...) and other late-binding interfaces.

+On other systems the pending entries are activated on the next reload.
+Use `smcrouted -d SEC` to delay startup, or trigger an external reload from your network manager, until a BSD route-socket equivalent of the Linux listener is implemented.

 ### Multiple Routing Tables

 On Linux it is possible to run multiple multicast routing daemons due to